posit-dev/rsconnect-python/README.md

 `rsconnect content build add` must fetch metadata for each content item before it is added to the "tracked" content items.
-By providing multiple `--guid` arguments to the `rsconnect content build add` subcommand, we can fetch metadata for multiple content items in a single api call, which speeds up the operation sigificantly.
+By providing multiple `--guid` arguments to the `rsconnect content build add` subcommand, we can fetch metadata for multiple content items in a single api call, which speeds up the operation significantly.

 ```bash
 # write the guid of every published content item to a file called guids.txt